Elene's Story: The Greatest Reason in the World to Reduce Medical Errors

 Elene was like most DEA wives; she sacrificed her career to stay home and raise our kids.
 Based on her strong "D'orsi grown" family life, she "hit the ball out of the park" in her role as a mom.
 She fought tirelessly for both of our kids and took advantage of the many school services available to them to assist in their academic success.
 Services that became very important to both of them after her death.

 There is one thing her death taught me: No job is more important than your family.
 In the end, all you have is a wall full of plaques and an agency or company that replaces you the minute you walk out the door, no matter how good an employee you were.
 Sometimes, our regrets in life lead us towards becoming a better person in the end.

 On 12-07-2012, while on a weekend retreat in Vermont, Elene had an unfortunate slip and fell on some ice while exiting a hot tub.
 Throughout the rest of her stay in Vermont, she struggled with much pain in the rib area.

-On 12-15-2012, after going through most of the week in pain, my daughter (Nikki) drove Elene to the emergency room at a local hospital where she was treated and diagnosed for the three broken ribs.
+On 12-15-2012, after going through most of the week in pain, my daughter (Nikki) drove her to the emergency room at a local hospital, where she was treated and diagnosed for the three broken ribs.
 She was eventually released from the Emergency Room and instructed to take Percocet as prescribed for pain and schedule a follow-up visit with her primary physician.
-She was also provided with written instructions to seek medical attention immediately if she experienced the following symptoms: shortness of breath, (such as difficulty breathing or wheezing), showed no improvement in the next few days, and if side effects from taking Percocet developed, such as: rash, difficulty breathing, or severe upset stomach.
+She was also provided with written instructions to seek medical attention immediately if she experienced the following symptoms: shortness of breath, such as difficulty breathing or wheezing, and showed no improvement in the next few days, and if side effects from taking Percocet developed, such as: rash, difficulty breathing, or severe upset stomach.

 It was becoming very obvious that this was going to involve a long recovery.